-Four agriculture-dominated watersheds - Fox River, the Saginaw River, the Maumee River and the Genesee River - are prioritized for phosphorus reductions.
+Four agriculture-dominated watersheds - Lower Fox River, the Saginaw River, the Maumee River and the Genesee River - are prioritized for phosphorus reductions.

-GLRI supports multiple activities to reduce phosphorus runoff and prioritized this work in the Maumee (Ohio), Saginaw (Michigan), Fox (Wisconsin) and Genesee (New York) River watersheds, which are the largest sources of phosphorus contributions.
+Saginaw (Michigan), Fox (Wisconsin) and Genesee (New York) River watersheds, which are the largest sources of phosphorus contributions.
 Efforts included farmer education and assistance to adopt conservation methods like soil testing, keeping the ground covered with plants yearround and planting seeds and applying fertilizer while minimally disturbing the soil.
 In addition, conservation practices were implemented beyond farm fields - at the edge of fields, along streams and throughout watersheds.

 Since GLRI began, the number of farmland acres enrolled in voluntary conservation programs in the Great Lakes watershed has more than doubled.
-Under GLRI Action Plan III, conservation practices were targeted to expand the adoption of nutrient management - which is man-
+Under GLRI Action Plan III, conservation practices were targeted to expand the adoption of nutrient management - which is managing the amount, placement and timing of fertilizer applications to minimize runoff.
+By leveraging GLRI with other Natural Resources Conservation Service programs, farmers improved their nutrient management on 800,000